Publications

 Too Old for Math: WWII and the Origins of Economics as Quantitiative Social Science.
 Joint work with Petra Moser.

 Role Models in Science: The Impact of Marie Curie's US Visits on Female Participation.
-Joint work with Petra Moser.
+Joint work with Niklas Halfar and Petra Moser.

 Personality, Leadership, and Turnover.
 Joint work with Guido Friebel and Elisa Rodepeter.